Stu Daye: Stu Daye Band

 Free Parking (Columbia, PC-33936) was Daye's first offering on a major label.
 It came out on Columbia in April 1976 and was produced by Jack Douglas of Aerosmith and Patti Smith fame.
-It was engineered by Shelly Yakus and Rod O'Brian.
+It was engineered by Shelly Yakus and Rod O’Brien.
 The album featured Steve Gadd and Rick Marrotta on drums, Tony Levin on bass and featured special appearances by Aerosmith vocalist Steve Tyler and Billy Squier.
 The touring band consisted of at different times Christian Osbourne (guitar), Billy Cross (guitar), Mike Neville (bass) and Steve Missal and Tommy Thomson on drums.
 During this period Daye toured with Rush on their 2112 tour to showcase his material.

 The Stu Daye Band played with musicians such as Aerosmith, Ted Nugent, Mott the Hoople, Thin Lizzy, Rick Derringer and Jeff Beck with Jan Hammer.

 After leaving The Stu Daye Band, Cross went on to form the Delta Cross Band whose single, "Astro Kid", was written by Daye.
 His version of this track can be heard on Daye's 2009 album, All Roads Lead Here.